snatakSneha/sprint-02/CI-Orchestration/Feature-of-Jenkins/README.md

 ## Purpose

-The purpose of this document is to provide a clear understanding of the key features of Jenkins, how it facilitates Continuous Integration (CI) and Continuous Delivery (CD), and why it is widely used in DevOps pipelines.
-This README acts as a reference guide for both beginners and professionals to quickly grasp Jenkins capabilities, evaluate its benefits, and understand its possible limitations before implementation in real-world projects.
+The purpose of this document is to:
+- Highlight the key features of Jenkins.
+- Explain their significance in real-world CI/CD workflows.
+- Provide examples to help developers and DevOps engineers implement Jenkins effectively.

 ---